metaborg/documentation/source/release/note/vnext.rst

     of the grammar into a TypeSmart readable format had to be done even if the analysis was off for that project.
 These two points, and the anticipation of a gradual type system for Stratego, were the reasons to drop TypeSmart support.
+- | Stratego: Compilation of Stratego and helper code written in Java (in ``src/main/strategies``) is now combined in a single jar file per Spoofax language instead of two.
+See the migration guide for more information on what to change in your Spoofax project.

 Overall